Find a course

-We believe the best way to do that is to experience Leeds Trinity for yourself on an Open Day.
+We believe the best way to do that is to experience Leeds Trinity for yourself on a Virtual Open Day.

-You'll get to see our sports facilities, industry-standard studios, on-campus accommodation and social spaces.
+You'll get to see our sports facilities, industry-standard studios, on-campus accommodation and social spaces from the safety of your own home.
 You'll also get to talk to current students and lecturers about the courses you're interested in.